Parish Churches of Comrie and Dundurn – Church of Scotland

 Comrie Allotments Association

-There are 30 full plots, some of which have been turned into half plots, plus the “Comrie in Colour” Poly tunnel which is plot 31.
+There are 41 plots, most are now half plots plus the “Comrie in Colour” Poly tunnel which is plot 31.
+Plots cost £44 for a 1/2 and £60 for a full plot

 Despite the different weathers of the recent years, canny plot holders of Comrie have still managed to produce some plentiful crops of most kinds of vegetables.

-If you are a Comrie resident with a Comrie Post Code and wish to apply, you can join the waiting list which is operated on a strict rotation basis.
-If you have an email address, you will then be able to follow developments at the allotments site via the regular news letter.
+If you are a Comrie resident with a Comrie Post Code and wish to apply, you can join the waiting list which is operated on a strict rotation basis

 Join the Allotments Association Mailing List and receive news by email.
 To join the mailing list and receive the latest updates via email, please contact a member of the Committee below.